freakent/dbus-mqtt-devices/README.md

 - 	Each device service will appear separately on the Venus GX device, and each can have a customised name that will show on the GX display and in VRM.
-- 	Currently this driver supports temperature, tank level and pvinverter services but the protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see [services.yml](https://github.com/freakent/dbus-mqtt-devices/blob/main/services.yml)).
+- 	Currently this driver supports four services but the protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see [services.yml](https://github.com/freakent/dbus-mqtt-devices/blob/main/services.yml)).
 -   A working Arduino Sketch (for Arduino Nano 33 IOT) that publishes temperature readings from an